ansible/ansible-navigator/tests/fixtures/common/collections/ansible_collections/company_name/coll_1/roles/role_missing/_README.md

+# Role missing

-This is a role without
+This is a role without:

 - defaults/main.yml
 - meta/argument_spec.yml